iCliniq Logo

 What Are the Causes of Arthritis Mutilans?

-• Psoriatic Arthritis affects some individuals with psoriasis, a skin condition characterized by red, scaly patches.
+• Psoriatic arthritis affects some individuals with psoriasis, a skin condition characterized by red, scaly patches.
 It is a complex disease found in various body parts, including the skin, joints, and nails.

-• Rheumatoid Arthritis is a type of arthritis that causes inflammation and pain in the joints, leading to damage and deformity.
+• Rheumatoid arthritis causes joint inflammation and pain, leading to damage and deformity.

-• Genetic Factors: Genetic mutations affect the cartilage and bone.
+Genetic Factors: Genetic mutations affect the cartilage and bone.
 Psoriatic arthritis patients with the HLA-B27 gene have a higher chance of developing this condition.

 What Are the Symptoms of Arthritis Mutilans?